-The MSN/MBA track is designed to address the need of professional role as a nursing administrator working in the integrated and complex health care organization.
-This graduate option jointly administered by the Division of Nursing, School of Health Profession and the Harry F. Byrd, Jr. School of Business.
-The track is a dual degree and covers the combination of theory and practice of nursing administration and business and courses.
-The student will earn MSN and MBA from respective schools.
+The MSN/MBA track is designed to address the needs of the professional nurse administrator working in an integrated and complex health care organization.
+This graduate option is jointly administered by the Division of Nursing, School of Health Professions and the Harry F. Byrd, Jr. School of Business.
+This is a dual degree track that combines theory and practice of nursing and business administration.
+The student will earn both an MSN and MBA from the respective schools.